PEL moduli spaces without $\mathbb C$-valued points: Introduction

 \section{Introduction}

 Let $(G,X)$ be a Shimura datum in the sense of all five axioms \cite[(2.1.1.1)-(2.1.1.5)]{deligne3} of Deligne.
-One knows that there exists a canonical variation $\sy_{Hodge}(\rho)$ of pure Hodge structures over the quasi-projective algebraic variety
+Fix any connected component $X^+\subset X$ and let $K$ be a compact open subgroup of $G(\a^\infty)$, where $\a^\infty$ is given by $\q\otimes\prod_{\ell}\z_\ell$, in which $\ell$ runs through the set of prime numbers.
+Following the ideas in, and using the notation of \cite[(2.1.2)]{deligne3}, we know that